 optical energy into an electrical signal.
-Modern imaging maximum sensors are based on charge-coupled-device (CCD) technology which consists of an array of photo detector elements or pixels that have a voltage output proportional to the incident light.
-The number of detectors elements decides the spatial resolution of the camera.
-Higher the number of detector elements more is the resolution.
-A sensor with less number of detector elements produced a low resolution image, giving blocky effect.
-This is because when a scene is photographed with a resolution camera it is sampled at low spatial sampling frequency causing aliasing effect.
+Modern imaging image and video processing.
+Super resolution refers to the sensors are based on charge-coupled-device (CCD) process of producing a high spatial resolution image from technology which consists of an array of photo detector several low resolution images, thereby increasing the elements or pixels that have a voltage output proportional maximum spatial frequency and removing the degradations to the incident light.
+The number of detectors elements that arise during the image capturing process using a low decides the spatial resolution of the camera.
+Higher the resolution camera. number of detector elements more is the resolution.
+A sensor with less number of detector elements produced a Any given set of source low resolution images only low resolution image, giving blocky effect.
+This is because when a scene is photographed with a resolution camera it The goal of super resolution is to extract the independent is sampled at low spatial sampling frequency causing aliasing effect.
 One could think of reducing the size of photo detector elements there by increasing the density and hence sampling rate.
 But if the pixel size decreases the amount of light incident on each pixel also decreases and this causes a shot noise which degrades the image quality.
 Increasing the pixel density increases the resolution.
 But also causes shot noise.
-The current image sensor technology has most reached this level.
-Another approach to increase the resolution is to increase the wafer size which leads to an increase in the capacitance.
+The current image sensor mapped on to common reference plane their samples must technology has most reached this level.
+Another approach to increase the resolution is to increase the wafer sizewhich leads to an increase in the capacitance.
 This approach is not effective since increases in capacitance causes a decrease in charge transfer rate.
 This limitation causes the image of a point light source to be blurred.
 Also there is distortion due to aliasing because of low sampling rate for a low resolution sensor.
 Moreover in some application like satellite imagery, the physical constraint makes the sensor unrealizable for a high resolution.
 Thus there is a need for developing post acquisition signal processing technique to enhance the resolution these techniques being post processing methods applied on the low resolution images.
 They offer flexibility as well as cost benefit.
 Since there is no additional hardware cost involves.
 However, the increased computational cost may be the burden that user has to bear.